 I am a NYC-based psychotherapist in private practice.
 I have broad clinical experience, working privately and in mental health clinics throughout New York City.
-My clients have included adults, couples, children, and families facing myriad obstacles and conflicts, e.g., depression, anxiety, low self-esteem, relationships, identity, gender, sexuality, trauma, mood disorders, learning disabilities, grief, and loss.
-I currently work with all clients and have expertise with adults experiencing identity and/or relational conflicts, as well as artists, couples and the LGBT communities.
+My clients have included adults, couples, children, and families facing myriad obstacles and conflicts, e.g., depression, anxiety, low self-esteem, relationships, identity, gender, sexuality, trauma, grief, and loss.
+I currently work with all clients and have expertise with adults experiencing identity, career, and/or relational conflicts.

 I am also an actor, writer, and artist.
 My creative experience informs my clinical work, allowing me to help my clients discover, accept, and inhabit untapped versions of themselves.

 I graduated with honors from Hunter College School of Social Work, and apprenticed at Institute for Human Identity, the first affirmative professional mental health clinic devoted to the treatment of the LGBT communities, where I was mentored in a number of approaches including psychoanalytic psychotherapy and family systems, and where I now sit on the Board.

 MSW with honors, Hunter College School of Social Work

 MFA in Acting, Trinity Rep Conservatory (affiliated with Brown University)

 Psychoanalytic and Family Systems Supervision with Albert Sbordone, Ph.D